TangramDev/WebRT_Chromium_Stable/README.md

 <h2>
 <p>Execute the following command:

-	$ ..\getWebRTbranch x your_branch_name WebRTBase
+	$ ..\getWebRTbranch x your_branch_name Base
-Here, WebRTBase is the source code branch that supports WebRuntime created in the above steps, and x is an integer, you will obtain a branch with webruntime support you expected.
+Here, "Base" is the source code branch that supports WebRuntime created in the above steps, and x is an integer, you will obtain a branch with webruntime support you expected.
 </p>
 </h2>